superyang713/docs/webapp_deployment.md

   ```
   python manage.py collectstatic
   ```
-* (optional) Modify the gitignore file to include static folder.
+* (optional) Modify the gitignore file to exclude static folder from git repo.
 * Now it is time to test if the project still works with the new database and settings, etc
   ```